Peterpiotr/siguren-documentation/docs/source/equipment/control-interface/ms-hmi.rst

 MSHMI
 =====

-.. include:: ../equipment/_img/substitutions.rst
+.. include:: /equipment/_img/substitutions.rst

 The MotoSuiveur® HMI (MSHMI) is a Schneider Magelis/Harmony HMI STU 655/855 color graphic touchscreen terminal programmed with the MotoSuiveur®HMI firmware by Siguren technologies.
 MotoSuiveur® HMI communicates with the MotoSuiveur® controller via MODBUS RTU 485 protocol.

-MSHMI significantly expands the capabilities of MotoSuiveur® system by allowing:
+MSHMI significantly expands the capabilities of MotoSuiveur® System by allowing:

-- Monitoring of actual MotoSuiveur® system status
+- Monitoring of actual MotoSuiveur® System status
 - Displayng value of oddometer
 - Displayng value of  brake counter
 - Displayng warning and fault messages and guidance on how to solve them